What’s Women Aloud NI 2018?

 This project is being managed by a small team of volunteers who are organising a number of core events across Northern Ireland.

-Jo Zebedee [Event Coordinator for Evening Event in Belfast] writes science fiction and fantasy, either in her space opera world of Abendau or on the streets of her native Northern Ireland.
+Jo Zebedee [Chair of Women Aloud NI, Event Coordinator for Evening Event in Belfast] writes science fiction and fantasy, either in her space opera world of Abendau or on the streets of her native Northern Ireland.
 She’s the author of The Inheritance Trilogy, Inish Carraig and Waters and the Wild.
 She regularly blogs here at and can be followed on Twitter here .

 Dianne Ascroft [Event Coordinator for Evening Event in Enniskillen] writes historical and contemporary fiction with an Irish connection.
 Her series, The Yankee Years, is a collection of novels and short reads, set in World War II Northern Ireland.
 The history of her adopted country inspires the stories of the urban Canadian, who has settled in Fermanagh with her husband and an assortment of strong willed animals.
 Online she lurks here and you can follow her on Twitter here.